adityahpatel/DeepNeuralnet/readme.md

 <br>
 I have used RELU for all hidden neurons and sigmoid for output.
 Alternatively tanh can be used too.
 Avoided Sigmoid for all hidden layers except output layer.
 TanH mean-centers the data and Relu converges faster, so they're better than Sigmoid.

-<u>Future Work</u>: No dropout layers, early stopping etc is implemented.
+**Future Work**: No dropout layers, early stopping etc is implemented.
 Therefore, neural network overfits which is pretty common